yufenhuang/MOSA-Music-mOtion-and-Semantic-Annotation-dataset/MOSA-dataset/dataset.md

+**Note:** This paper is under peer-review process, and only a small portion of sample data are released in the `.\sample_data\` folder currently.
+The full dataset will be avaiable in the `.\MOSA-data\` folder when the paper is officially published.

 # Dataset Content
 MOSA mainly collected violin and piano performaces.
-The violin performances were performed by the participants in The University of Edinburgh and National Yang-Ming University, and the piano performances were performed by the participants in National Yang-Ming University.
+The violin performances were performed by the participants in The University of Edinburgh (the UK) (ev01 - ev05) and National Yang Ming Chiao Tung University (Taiwan) (yv01 - yv10), and the piano performances were performed by the participants in National Yang Ming Chiao Tung University (Taiwan) (yp01 - yp08).
 Each piece was performed 1-3 trials by the participants.
 We aligned the recorded audio and 3-D motion data, and several musical infomation were annotated by the experts for each piece.
 The released dataset accordingly includes different types of data:
 * **Audio** - `audio.wav`
 * **Motion data** and **normalized motion data** - `motion.csv`, `motion_norm.csv`